ericyilin8/ultrasound_medical_segmentation_kidney_vessels/README.md

 for the model weights, which I trained with the help of Google Colab.

-Green is kidney and yellow is kidney in the actual.
+Green is kidney in the app and yellow is kidney in the actual.
 Both are red for vessels.

 <img width="1543" height="613" alt="image" src="https://github.com/user-attachments/assets/9df59b22-1069-4020-b1e2-902e0e1cc8e6" />